 Our dive team is made up of an electric bunch, with many specialising in a particular area of diving.
 Below is a quick bio on each one.

-Kel Bradley – As owner/operator of St George Underwater (with his wife Sue), Kel’s friendly attitude is one reasons why people choose to dive with us.
+Kel Bradley – As manager of St George Underwater, Kel’s friendly attitude is one reasons why people choose to dive with us.
 He holds some kind of fancy instructor rating with SDI, TDI, PADI, ABC, 123… you get the picture – he can teach.
 He is passionate about diving and is seen around the traps teaching, taking photos and playing with his new toy – a Poseidon MKVI rebreather.
 Some say he can hold his breath for 11 min 32 secs, and that during the week he lives in a secret underground aquarium; but all we know is he’s called the boss.

 Caitlin Bradley – Always open to help, Caitlin looks after our social media & keeps Kel under control (as any daughter should!)
 You’ll find Caitlin in store every Sunday & she’s your go to gal for travel & customer service.
 When she is out of the water, she writes about this season fashion at closet-confessions and has just opened her own boutique at the store (look out for the “pink palace”.